synapsecode/KolamVerse/README.md

 Review Tips:

-1.⁠ ⁠find a way to superimpose dots on the kolam (basically dots are important to kolam so find a way how to incliude them) 2.⁠ ⁠Make a Live Simulator along with the GenAI: needs to allow control of repititions mirrors etc 9.⁠ ⁠Try to make the animated steps clickable left and right to see before or after step
+2.⁠ ⁠Make a Live Simulator along with the GenAI: needs to allow control of repititions mirrors etc

 3.⁠ ⁠⁠implement the image to natural language (user pus kolam and they get a design description) 4.⁠ ⁠⁠implement the prompt to seed